-- trends and changes in consumer preferences in the industries in which we operate; - changes in general economic or market conditions or trends in our industry or the economy as a whole and, in particular, in the consumer and advertising marketplaces; - changes in key personnel; - our entry into new markets; - changes in our operating performance; - investors' perceptions of our prospects and the prospects of the businesses in which we participate; - fluctuations in quarterly revenue and operating results, as well as differences between our actual financial and operating results and those expected by investors; - the public's response to press releases or other public announcements by us or third parties, including our filings with the SEC; - announcements relating to litigation; - guidance, if any, that we provide to the public, any changes in such guidance or our failure to meet such guidance; - changes in financial estimates or ratings by any securities analysts who follow our Class A common stock, our failure to meet such estimates or failure of those analysts to initiate or maintain coverage of our Class A common stock; - downgrades in our credit ratings or the credit ratings of our competitors; - the development and sustainability of an active trading market for our Class A common stock; - investor perceptions of the investment opportunity associated with our Class A common stock relative to other investment alternatives; - the inclusion, exclusion, or deletion of our Class A common stock from any trading indices; - future sales of our Class A common stock by our officers, directors, and significant stockholders; - other events or factors, including those resulting from system failures and disruptions, hurricanes, pandemics, wars, acts of terrorism, other natural disasters, or responses to such events; - changes in financial markets or general economic conditions, including, for example, due to the effects of recession or slow economic growth in the U.S. and abroad, interest rates, fuel prices, international currency fluctuations, corruption, political instability, acts of war, including in Eastern Europe and the Middle East, acts of terrorism, and pandemics or other public health crises; - price and volume fluctuations in the overall stock market, including as a result of trends in the economy as a whole; and - changes in accounting principles.
+- trends and changes in consumer preferences in the industries in which we operate; - changes in general economic or market conditions or trends in our industry or the economy as a whole and, in particular, in the consumer and advertising marketplaces; - changes in key personnel; - our entry into new markets; - changes in our operating performance; - investors' perceptions of our prospects and the prospects of the businesses in which we participate; - fluctuations in quarterly revenue and operating results, as well as differences between our actual financial and operating results and those expected by investors; - the public's response to press releases or other public announcements by us or third parties, including our filings with the SEC; - announcements relating to litigation; - guidance, if any, that we provide to the public, any changes in such guidance or our failure to meet such guidance; - changes in financial estimates or ratings by any securities analysts who follow our Class A common stock, our failure to meet such estimates or failure of those analysts to initiate or maintain coverage of our Class A common stock; - downgrades in our credit ratings or the credit ratings of our competitors; - the development and sustainability of an active trading market for our Class A common stock; - the volume of shares of common stock available for public sale and the size of our public float; - investor perceptions of the investment opportunity associated with our Class A common stock relative to other investment alternatives;

+- the inclusion, exclusion, or deletion of our Class A common stock from any trading indices; - future sales of our Class A common stock by our officers, directors, and significant stockholders; - other events or factors, including those resulting from system failures and disruptions, severe weather events, natural disasters, pandemics, wars, acts of terrorism, or responses to such events; - changes in financial markets or general economic conditions, including, for example, due to the effects of recession or slow economic growth in the U.S. and abroad, interest rates, fuel prices, international currency fluctuations, corruption, political instability, acts of war, including in Eastern Europe and the Middle East, acts of terrorism, and pandemics or other public health crises; - price and volume fluctuations in the overall stock market, including as a result of trends in the economy as a whole; and - changes in accounting principles.